jsinkers/notes/_notebooks/distrib_sys/02-models.md

   - substantially more complex than client-server architecture
   - any process can make/receive connections from any other process
   - no hierarchy: all processes have same capabilities
+  - in many systems some peers contribute more than others (seed, super peer)
-  - no single point of failure: if a client fails, probably won't be noticed
+  - reliable: no single point of failure: if a client fails, probably won't be noticed
+  - available: difficult to deny service for adversaries, as no central point of control
+  - non-homogeneous: peers likely have different resources
   - e.g. BitTorrent
 - P2P vs C-S __security__:
   - for client server to be insecure, server has to be compromised.
 Requires